ruxxzebre/scaling-winner/README.md

 Thanks to the mod developers who made these amazing mods And to the PAYDAY 2 modding community for keeping the game alive.

+### Custom mod settings (mods/saves)

+- VanillaHUD Plus: Health circle is turn off in favor of health bar for enemies
+- Advanced Crosshairs: TODO
+- Quick Chat: TODO

 ## Notes

 - Some mods may require configuration.
 Check individual mod folders for settings.
+(Modpack is good as-is and provides comfortable defaults)
 - If you encounter issues after a game update, pull the latest version of this repo.
+If issue is not fixed - [report as issue](https://github.com/ruxxzebre/scaling-winner/issues/new/choose).

 ## License

 This repository is a collection of mods made by their respective authors.
 All mods remain property of their original creators.
 See individual mods for their specific licenses.

+## TODO

+- Update scripts should replace saves (mod configs) when Force Update option is selected in Modpack Updater menu
+- Remove dev files (lua bindings/dev folder) from downloaded modpack zip archive
+- Tests for update scripts

+## Other handy goodies:

+- `-skip_intro` flag in `Launch Options` disabled intro videos